-What Does cc Mean On Email: Regardless of the email platform you are using, you must know how to properly send correct and professional emails in a workplace setup.
-To have effective email communication you must understand the commonly used terms in an email.
+What is CC and BCC in email with example: What does cc on a email mean? or Can you explain the bcc meaning in email?
+Regardless of the email platform you are using, you must know how to properly send correct and professional emails in a workplace setup.
+You should know the bcc vs cc email and to have effective email communication you must understand the commonly used terms in an email.

 Read Also: How Many Pints in a Gallon US